What is VPS Hosting?

 It might be time to consider upgrading from shared hosting to VPS if:

-- Your business is growing: If your Web site’s resource needs are approaching your shared hosting provider’s premium-level plan, you can often get more resources and flexibility with a VPS for the same cost.
+- Your business is growing and getting more traffic: If your Web site’s resource needs are approaching your shared hosting provider’s premium-level plan, you can often get more resources and flexibility with a VPS for the same cost.

 - You want to run applications your shared hosting plan doesn’t offer.